Do you want to know the research behind the effects of oncology massage therapy?

 Would you like to earn research and ethics CE hours that relate directly to your practice?

 Join Tracy Walton for a day of research, ethics, and lively conversation.
-Two courses:

 Cancer and Massage Therapy: What Does the Research Say?

 We are offering a rare chance to learn about key topics in oncology massage, massage at end of life, and massage for any serious illness.

 Complete two requirements—research and ethics—in a single day, in live conversation and community, with a skilled instructor.